-If the Chinese committed themselves to leapfrogging NASA, they could obviously have an Apollo-like program committed to landing on Mars.
+If the Chinese committed themselves to leapfrogging NASA, they could obviously have an Apollo-like programme committed to landing on Mars.
 If that doesn’t happen, however, I genuinely believe that the first humans to land on Mars will be privately sponsored.
-The reason for this is that there is no real practical case for manned space flight—that’s because robots are much cheaper and are closing the gap with human capabilities.
+The reason for this is that there is no real practical case for manned space flight – that’s because robots are much cheaper and are closing the gap with human capabilities.

 An artist's impression of what the first human settlement on Mars might look like.

-Given that, through the modifications you're talking about, post-humans could potentially become less organic.
-Os it possible that extraterrestrials could be completely synthetic?
+Given that, through the modifications you're talking about, post-humans could potentially become less organic, is it possible that extra-terrestrials could be completely synthetic?

 Absolutely.
 The human brain carries with it many limits.
 A silicon-based intelligence could eventually far surpass the human brain in terms of mental capacity, and especially in speed.
-If extraterrestrial intelligence is detected, it’s quite likely that it will be non-organic, possibly created by a long extinct civilization.
-Even though there are probably billions of Earth-like planets in our galaxy, we don’t know how many are likely to have biospheres.
+If extra-terrestrial intelligence is detected it’s quite likely that it will be non-organic, possibly created by a long extinct civilisation.
+Even though there are probably billions of Earth-like planets in our Galaxy, we don’t know how many are likely to have biospheres.

-But if there are any planets similar to Earth which have evolved like the Earth, but for longer, then it’s perfectly possible that they will be populated by non-organic beings—computers that have the ability to simulate life itself.
-A much more far-out speculation, by the way, is that we could exist inside a simulation being carried out on a vast computer created by a more advanced civilization, akin to the Matrix.
+But if there are any planets similar to Earth which have evolved like the Earth, but for longer, then it’s perfectly possible that they will be populated by non-organic beings – computers that have the ability to simulate life itself.
+A much more far-out speculation, by the way, is that we could exist inside a simulation being carried out on a vast computer created by a more advanced civilization, akin to The Matrix.
 I think such an idea is pure science fiction.
 Having said that, it’s not against the fundamental laws of physics.
-Galactic scale super-civilizations could build computers on a planetary scale with stupendously massive processing power.
-So, while wildly futuristic, such civilizations are possible.
+Galactic scale super-civilisations could build computers on a planetary scale with stupendously massive processing power.
+So, while wildly futuristic, such civilisations are possible.